BonsaiDen/BiSON.js/README.md

 BiSON **saves** between **20 to 45 percent** of size when compared to JSON.
 With the average saving being around **one third**.

-In order to achieve a the maximum compression BiSON makes some trade offs, therefore it is not 100% compatible with JSON.
+In order to achieve a maximum of compression BiSON makes some trade offs, therefore it is not 100% compatible with JSON.

 ### Valid BiSON